 - Yukisan - Plymouth, PL1 2AG - Tel: 01752 250240 - Oriental-style restaurant specialising in Japanese cuisine. choice of traditional dining setting or the "Japanese Room" where you can sit on cusioned seats on the floor, for a more authentic experience.

 By train we would advise going to Saltash, where there are a range of takeaways along the high street, a very good Fish and Chip shop, two Indian takeaways and two Chinese.
-If in Liskeard, there is a Fish and chip shop on the main street, two Chinese takeaways, one of which is on the road to the station, the other is tucked in a back street behind the Eliot House Hotel.
+If in Liskeard, there are Fish and chip shops, two Chinese takeaways, one of which is on the road to the station, the other is tucked in a back street behind the Eliot House Hotel\Poundland.
 There is also a Nepalese takeaway, Ghurka Tandoori at the very bottom of town and two other Indian takeaways.

 Farm Shops, Farmers Markets and Delivery Services